SuperOfficeDocs/superoffice-docs/docs/en/request/howto/crmscript/get-message-info.md

 ---
 uid: crmscript-message-load
 title: Get message info
-description: How to load and get message info with CRMScript
+description: How to load and get info about a request message with CRMScript.
 author: Bergfrid Skaara Dias
 so.date: 05.26.2023
-keywords: CRMScript, Service, ticket, request, message so.topic: howto
+keywords: CRMScript, Service, ticket, request, message, load, getValue, attachment so.topic: howto
 ---